 We advise that you register as early as possible in order to benefit from communications from the College about taster events and other activities.
 Late applications may be considered if there are vacancies.

 What are the entry requirements?

-Year 7 boys will undertake assessment papers in English and Mathematics, attend an informal interview with the Head of Lower School or other senior member of staff, and participate in a number of other indoor and outdoor activities.
+Year 7 and Year 9 applicants will undertake written tests in English and mathematics as well as short literacy and numeracy assessments.
+They will attend an informal interview with a senior member of staff, and participate in an indoor and outdoor activity.

-Year 12 girls and boys will undertake a range of literacy and numeracy tests.
+Year 12 applicants will undertake a range of literacy and numeracy assesments.
 They will also take part in a group task and be interviewed by a senior member of staff.

 A reference will also be requested from the candidate’s current school for all entry points.

 Shiplake College is a selective school but we do not select on academic ability alone.
 In each intake we admit pupils across a range of abilities.
 We look for pupils who will make the most of the opportunities and challenges that will lie ahead of them at the College and who will, in turn, contribute to and enrich the Shiplake community.